MongoDB Two Phase Commit

 Retrieve the transaction to start

-• From the transactions collection find the documents that is in the initial state.
+• From the transactions collection, find the documents that are in the initial state.

-• Currenlty there is only one documents in the transactions collection.
+• Currently, there is only one document in the transactions collection.

-• If the collection contains more documents then the query will return all the transactions with an initial state unless you define additional query conditions.
+• If the collection contains more documents than the query will return all the transactions with an initial state, unless you define additional query conditions.

-• The following code used to return the documents where state is initial.
+• The following code is used to return the documents where the state is initial.

 > var t = db.transactions.findOne( { state: "initial" } )